Srikoushikkamal/Profile_Is_What_I-Am/README.md

 - 🔭 Python !
 - 🌱 Trying To Enirich ML And It's Branches
 - 👯 I'm Always Open To Work With People
-- 🥅 2021 Goals: To Get An ML Internship
+- 🥅 2021 Goals: To Get An ML/DS Internship
 - ⚡!
 Music Is All I Believe in..!